Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Data Preprocessing**:
 To preprocess the data for use in the machine learning model, we completed the following steps:
-1. We imported the raw data from the aforementioned datasets and APIs.
+1. We imported the raw data from the aforementioned datasets.
 2. We joined DataFrames and retained the desired columns from the DataFrames.
 3. We removed records with null values from the DataFrame.
 4. We converted the date column to DateTime datatype.
+5. The target, 'DEP_DELAY' column, was converted to categorical data type in-lieu of continuous
+6. Columns with object datatypes were one-hot encoded to numerical types.
+The original columns with object datatypes were dropped.
 5. 70% of the data in the DataFrame was used for training the machine learning model; the remaining data was used for testing the model.

 **Features**: